-You can also find the x-intercept of the line.
-It is the value of x at which the straight line crosses the x-axis (it means the value of x for which y = 0).
+There is also always a possibility to find the x-intercept of the line.
+It is the value of x at which the straight line crosses the x-axis (it means the value of x for which y equals 0).
 You can calculate it in the following way:

 0 = mx + b